tagsSkip to main content

 Would you like to dictate your assignments?

 Learn how to use Dragon's speech recognition feature to dictate your words into Microsoft Word.
-See our events calendar above for the next workshops on Dragon.
+See our events calendar above for the next workshop on Dragon.